spencertipping/ni/doc/ni_by_example_2.md

   2. Sum up the counts, reducing over the individual words.

-More generally, MapReduce works like this: the mapper reads in some often large, unstructured data, and outputs more highly structured information, in the form of key-value pairs.
-If the mapper outputs tab-delimited text, then the key of a line is its first column, and the value is everything else.

-The mapper sorts it output based on the key.
-If there is a combiner, it will be applied at this step.
-A hash function is applied to the key of the output of the mapper/combiner  its sorted output to the combiner; the combiner applies a hash function to the key and sends it to the appropriate reducer.

 ####Taking advantage of MapReduce with `ni`
 An important difference in philosophy between MapReduce and `ni` is how expensive sorting is; any MapReduce job you write will have the output of the mapper sorted (so long as your job has a reducer), so you always get (a ton of) sorting done for free.
 In `ni`, on the other hand, sorting is one of the most expenisve operations you can do because it requries buffering the entire stream to disk.